 Step 5: Shop around for the right funeral director

 You may end up with a number of solutions that appear to meet the needs of your family.
 At this point, reduce the list to two or three companies that offer the best combination of services, reputation and pricing.
-There's only so much you can learn about a funeral home's features by reading about them, which leads us to the next point.

 To get started, you can compare funeral homes in the US here.